8kajla/Download-V13.1-Depth-Only-Clean-ZIP/README.md

 The purpose is to test whether the verified CORE/HIGH starvation was caused by the regime-scaled depth gate.
 If CORE/HIGH share does not recover, the next experiment should change spread only—not both together.

+### $300 paper exposure setting

+The previous `$35 per asset × 4 assets = $140` practical ceiling is removed.
+For this experiment, the paper governor is configured so market, asset and individual order limits can each reach $300, while the total open paper exposure remains capped at $300.
+These are paper-account controls, not claims about the reference trader's actual maximum exposure.